Aarne Honkavaara: Playing career

 Honkavaara played his first game of ice hockey when he was 12 years old.
 The team which he represented was Tampereen Kisa-Veikot.
-He participated in the Continuation War between 1942–1944 and played his first actual SM-sarja game in 1944 against HSK.
+He participated in the Continuation War between 1942 and 1944 and played his first actual SM-sarja game in 1944 against HSK.
 He played for Ilves, which was along with TBK, one of Tampere's top teams.
-He played his entire career for Ilves with the exception of a short visit to Canada, where he played in two Exhibition games for Sarnia Sailors.
-His playing career ended in 1953 when he broke his shin after a Polish player fell onto it during a National Team match between Finland and Poland.
-After retiring, he made a two-season return to playing staff while he was the head coach for Ilves in 1956.
+He played his entire career for Ilves except for a short visit to Canada, where he played in two exhibition games for Sarnia Sailors.
+His playing career ended in 1953 when he broke his shin after a Polish player fell onto it during a national team game between Finland and Poland.
+After retiring, he made a two-season return to playing staff, while he was the head coach for Ilves in 1956.
 He re-retired in 1958 after a single game during his second season after comeback.

+International play

+Honkavaara was part of Finland national team and played 47 games for them, scoring 46 goals.
+He was also team captain of the national team during their first participation at the Winter Olympics in 1952.

 Coaching career

-After retiring as a full-time player, Honkavaara went on to coach Ilves to three Finnish Championships (gold medal) and one silver medal (runner-up).
-He was also the National Team Coach of Finland between 1954 and 1959.
+After retiring as a full-time player, Honkavaara went on to coach Ilves to three Finnish championships and one silver medal.
+He was also the head coach for the Finland national team between 1954 and 1959.

 Museum founder

-When the Finnish Hockey Hall of Fame was established June 14, 1979, Honkavaara was one of its founding members, and later served as its chairpersons from 1983 to 1996.
+When the Finnish Hockey Hall of Fame was established on June 14, 1979, Honkavaara was one of its founding members and later served as its chairperson from 1983 to 1996.

-International career

-Honkavaara was part of the Finnish national team and played 47 games for Finland, scoring 46 goals.
-He was also team captain of the national team during they'r first participation at the winter Olympics in 1952.